vuongducphuong/documentation/content/applications/finance/accounting/payments/checks.rst

 Checks
 ======

-There are two ways to handle payments received by checks in Odoo, either by using :ref:`outstanding accounts <checks/outstanding-account>` or by :ref:`bypassing the reconciliation process
+There are two ways to handle payments received by checks in Leansoft, either by using :ref:`outstanding accounts <checks/outstanding-account>` or by :ref:`bypassing the reconciliation process
 <checks/reconciliation-bypass>`.